 Valued for showy, four-petaled, silky flowers in bright yellow, pink, or white.
 Some types display their blossoms during the day, others open in late afternoon and close the following morning.
 Flowers of some are fragrant.
 Plants succeed in tough, rough places.Oenothera caespitosa

-Native to western U.S. Clump to 8–12 in. high, 2 ft. wide, with many rosettes of narrow, fuzzy gray-green leaves.
+Perennial or biennial.
+Native to the western U.S. Clump grows to 8–12 in. high and 2 ft. wide, with many rosettes of narrow, fuzzy gray-green leaves.
 Fragrant, 3–4-in. flowers fade from white to pink; they open in the evening.
 Blooms heavily in late spring, early summer.Oenothera macrocarpa

+Perennial.
 Native to southwestern U.S. and Mexico.
-To 1 ft. high and 3 ft. or more wide, spreading by rhizomes.
+Grows to 1 ft. high and 3 ft. or more wide, spreading by rhizomes.
 Forms rosettes of medium green, oblong to lance-shaped, 1–3-in.-long leaves.
-Fragrant, 2-in. flowers are white to pinkish, aging to pink; despite plant’s common name, they open during the day.
+Fragrant, 2-in. flowers are white to pinkish, aging to pink; despite the plant’s common name, the flowers open during the day.
 Blooms spring or early summer into fall, then stems die back.
-Good ground cover for dry slopes or parking strips, but can be aggressive and is potentially invasive.Oenothera stubbei
+Good groundcover for dry slopes or parking strips, but can be aggressive and is potentially invasive.Oenothera stubbei

+Perennial.
 Native to Mexico.
-Evening-blooming plant that forms a dark green mat 5 in. high and 4 ft.wide; prostrate stems root along the ground, forming offset plants.
+Evening-blooming plant that forms a dark green mat to 5 in. high and 4 ft.wide; prostrate stems root along the ground, forming offset plants.
 Narrow leaves to 2 1/2 in. long.
-Yellow, 2 1/2 in. flowers rise on individual stems 6–8 in. above foliage.
+Yellow, 2 1/2-in. flowers rise on individual stems 6–8 in. above foliage.
 Blooms most heavily in spring, sporadically throughout the rest of the year.
 Endures heat and drought but does better with occasional water.